Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 > Is this forecast reliable enough to support business decisions?

 If the answer is no, the validation results are still valuable.
-They show where the model needs to be improved, whether the issue comes from data quality, seasonality, promotions, external factors, or the forecasting method itself.
+They show where the model needs to be improved, whether the issue comes from data quality, seasonality, promotions, external factors, or the forecasting method itself.ƒ